testcontainers/testcontainers-java/docs/modules/hivemq.md

 ---

-The following example shows how to start a HiveMQ-testcontainer with the extension called **my-extension** being disabled.
+The following example shows how to start a HiveMQ container with the extension called **my-extension** being disabled.

 <!--codeinclude-->